steeply/gbot-trader/readme.md

 ONE_ORDERS_SELL_PERCENT             | Specifies the percentage desired profit (default: 1)
 ONE_ORDERS_SELL_OFFSET              | The difference between LastPrice and first BUY order in the stack of orders in % (default: 2)
-INTEGRITY_CONTROL_ORDERS            | Integrity control orders (**soft** or **hard**) (default: soft)
+INTEGRITY_CONTROL_ORDERS            | Integrity control orders (**soft** or **hard**) (default: soft) FIRST_LOADING_HISTORY               | Download the history when you start the bot (default: false)

-> **When you start the strategy of "Sell One, Buy a lot" the initial state of the balance of the base currency in the pair is ignored!**

-> All the strategies are mutually exclusive.
-If no policy is selected, use the strategy of "Scalper"
+**All the strategies are mutually exclusive.
+If no policy is selected, use the strategy of "Scalper"**.

 #### Additional options
  Option | Description